newtovaux/platforminfo/readme.txt

 ### Requirements ###
 * Tested with PHP 7.4 or greater (although may work with earlier versions)
 * Tested with WordPress 5.8 or greater (although may work with earlier versions)

+## Development ##
+* Active development of this plugin is handled [on GitHub](https://github.com/newtovaux/platforminfo).
+* Pull requests for documented bugs or suggested new features are highly appreciated.
+* If you think you’ve found a bug (e.g. you’re experiencing unexpected behavior), please [raise an issue](https://github.com/newtovaux/platforminfo/issues/new) first.

 ## Screenshots ##
 1. PlatformInfo screenshot - Details